subhs39/face_rec/README.md

 # face_rec

-# step 1   ----> Run the 'data_collector.py' to build a dataset
+1. Run the 'data_collector.py' to build a dataset
-# step 2   ----> Run the 'train_cass.py' to create a classifier
+2. Run the 'train_cass.py' to create a classifier
-# step 3   ----> Run the 'rec_final' to recognize faces
+3. Run the 'rec_final' to recognize faces